Anas-Albaqeri/Parallelizing-Matrix-Multiplication/README.md

-# Assignment 2 (Matrix Multiplication Using Pthreads and OpenMP)
+# Matrix Multiplication Using Pthreads and OpenMP

 Anas Albaqeri

-202004427

 ---